-4.0.8 Schedule design: Schedule 1.0 has been split into several blocks to obtain detailed information on the expenditure incurred on domestic consumption and other particulars of the sample household.
+- 4.0.8 Schedule design: Schedule 1.0 has been split into several blocks to obtain detailed information on the expenditure incurred on domestic consumption and other particulars of the sample household.
 Besides, information will be collected on sufficiency of food.
-No account will, however, be taken of any expenditure incurred towards the productive enterprises of the households.

-4.1.0 Block 0: Descriptive identification of sample household: This block is meant for recording descriptive identification particulars of a sample household.
+No account will, however, be taken of any expenditure incurred towards the productive enterprises of the households. - 4.1.0 Block 0: Descriptive identification of sample household: This block is meant for recording descriptive identification particulars of a sample household.
 All the items are self-explanatory.
-A dash (-) may be recorded against not applicable items. (e.g., village name is not applicable for urban sample.)

-4.1.1 Block 1: Identification of sample household: items 1 to 9 and 11: The identification particulars for items 3-11 will be copied from the corresponding items of block 1 of listing schedule 0.0.
-The particulars to be recorded in items 1 and 2 have already been printed in the schedule.

-4.1.2 Item 13: segment (1/2): This item has to be filled in terms of code.
-The term 'segment' has been explained in Chapter 1.
-There are two segments - segment 1 and segment 2.
-For segment 1 code '1' is to be entered and for segment 2 code '2'.

-4.1.3 Item 14: sample household number: The sample household number (i.e., order of selection) of the selected household is to be copied from the appropriate column of the listing block 4 of schedule 0.0 against this item.

-4.1.4 Item 15: srl. no. of informant (as in col. 1, block 4): The srl. no. of the person recorded in column 1 of block 4, schedule 1.0 from whom the bulk of the information is collected will be entered.

-4.1.5 Item 16: response code: This item is to be filled-in after canvassing the schedule.
+A dash (-) may be recorded against not applicable items. (e.g., village name is not applicable for urban sample.) - 4.1.1 Block 1: Identification of sample household: items 1 to 12: The identification particulars for items 3-12 will be copied from the corresponding items of block 1 of listing schedule (Sch.0.0).
+The particulars to be recorded in items 1 and 2 have already been printed in the schedule. - 4.1.2 Item 13: segment (1 / 2): This item will be either 1 or 2.
+It is to be copied from heading of block 4 or column 7 of block 3.2 of Sch.0.0. - 4.1.3 Item 14: sample household number: The sample household number (i.e., order of selection) of the selected household is to be copied from column 7 of the listing block 4 of Sch.0.0. - 4.1.4 Item 15: srl. no. of informant (as in col. 1, block 4): The srl. no. of the person recorded in column 1 of block 4, schedule 1.0 from whom the bulk of the information is collected will be entered. - 4.1.5 Item 16: response code: This item is to be filled-in after canvassing the schedule.
 The type of informant, considering his co-operation and capability in providing the required information, will be recorded against this item in terms of specified response codes.
 The codes are:

 informant: co-operative and capable 1 busy 3

-co-operative but not capable2 reluctant
+co-operative but not capable2 reluctant 4

-others 9
+others9